 Call when you’re concerned

 “I could give parents long lists of things to watch for, but no such list can be all-inclusive.
 New, inexperienced parents will have more questions, but so might ‘experienced’ parents.
 That third child may be very different from the first two.
-Nothing relieves anxiety better than talking to someone with training and experience,” Lamont said.
+Nothing relieves anxiety better than talking to someone with training and experience,” Clark said.
 “If you’re concerned, call.”

 Use nurse lines to your advantage, and learn from each new experience.